45 percent of customers say they’re more likely to visit businesses that respond to their reviewsOnline Reviews Survey

 That’s one of the biggest obstacles to doing social media marketing for insurance.

-So how do you get to the point where your insurance brand or agency is able to inspire trust among potential and existing customers?
+So how do you get to the point where your insurance brand or agency is able to inspire trust among customers?

 Here are some dos and don’ts to help you craft a winning strategy for insurance social media marketing.

-Social Media Marketing for Insurance: Dos and Don’ts
+Social Media Marketing for Insurance Companies: Dos and Don’ts

 DO: Deliver quality content

-Your Facebook Page or Instagram account aren’t online billboards.
+Your Facebook Page or Instagram account are not online billboards.
 The content you share on social media should be informative, helpful, or educational instead of exclusively self-promotional or salesy.

 Consumers are looking for insurance providers not only to sell them a policy, but also to educate them on ways to protect their assets and most valuable possessions.

-By sharing the kind of content that consumers are specifically looking for, you can drive higher engagement levels on social media, foster trust more effectively, and potentially gain more referrals.
+By sharing the kind of content that consumers are specifically looking for, you can drive higher engagement levels on social media.
+You can also foster trust more effectively and potentially gain more referrals.

 DON’T: Ignore the power of LinkedIn

-A number of agents sign up for professional networking site LinkedIn only to end up not using it, or not using it the right way.
+Many insurance agents sign up for professional networking site LinkedIn only to end up not using it.
+Or not using it the right way.